 But before you can do any of those, you need to restore coherence.

 Allegedly the Buddha said that he had anger, spite, hate, etc. emotions, but they subsided so fast that an outsider could not detect it… The Buddha had the ultimate skill in restoring coherence… the smooth surface of the lake… you could say.

 Coherence is attainable at any point, no matter what the emotion is.

 Most people have never done it, most people have never even heard about it.

-As an empath, I can tell what was there underneath: incoherence mainly caused by a sense of overwhelm.
-That there was too much going on, that there was no rhyme and reason for what what going on, and the people containing had no center.
+As an empath, I could tell that what was there underneath: incoherence mainly caused by a sense of overwhelm.
+That there was too much going on, that there was no rhyme and reason for what what was going on, and the people containing had no center, no Self.